-Spain rejects extraditing Venezuela’s ex-spymaster to US
+Spain won’t extradite Venezuela’s ex-spymaster to US

 MADRID (AP) — Spain’s National Court on Monday rejected the extradition to the United States of a former Venezuelan military spy chief accused of drug smuggling and other charges.

-A court spokesman said that retired Maj.
+A court spokesman said retired Maj.
 Gen. Hugo Carvajal, who claimed that the extradition request was politically motivated, would be released within hours of the decision.
 A formal ruling is expected later, said the spokesman, who wasn’t authorized to be identified by name in media reports.

+María Dolores Argüelles, a lawyer for Carvajal, said she had no immediate details of the ruling beyond that a release order had been issued for the retired general.
+She did not know what Carvajal’s plans would be once out of prison.

 Carvajal headed Venezuela’s military intelligence agency for more than a decade and was a close aide to former Venezuelan leader, Hugo Chávez.

-Earlier this year, he fled to Spain after publicly supporting the opposition in an effort to oust Venezuelan President Nicolás Maduro.
+Earlier this year, he fled to Spain after publicly supporting the opposition’s efforts to oust Venezuelan President Nicolás Maduro.

-His lawyers told a court hearing last Thursday that the U.S. sought the extradition because the information Carvajal possesses from controlling the secrets of Venezuela’s armed forces for so long had the potential to topple the current Venezuelan government.
+At a court hearing Thursday in Madrid, his lawyers claimed the U.S. sought the extradition because the information Carvajal has from controlling the secrets of Venezuela’s armed forces for so long had the potential to topple the current Venezuelan government.

-Spanish and U.S. officials have cast doubts on Carvajal’s claims to hold information that would be currently relevant, as he retired shortly after Venezuelan President Nicolás Maduro came to power in 2013.
+Spanish and U.S. officials, however, have cast doubts on Carvajal’s claims to hold information that would be currently relevant, as he was demoted and retired shortly after Maduro came to power in 2013.

 The former general was arrested in Aruba in 2014 on another drug warrant, but authorities in the Dutch Caribbean island rejected extraditing him to the U.S. and sent him back to Caracas.